miryamelizabeth/Twitter-Mental-Health/README.md

 ## References

-For more information, please read: XXX
+For more information, please read: M. E. Villa-Pérez, L. A. Trejo, M. B. Moin and E. Stroulia, "Extracting Mental Health Indicators from English and Spanish Social Media: A Machine Learning Approach," in IEEE Access, doi: 10.1109/ACCESS.2023.3332289.

 If you use this data, please cite:
 ```